yuhan1212/COVID19_spread_visualizer/README.md

 ### Features

-* An interactive live dashboard and analysis in Python 3.
+* Built an interactive live dashboard, integrated world map and marked region using Folium library.
-* Using flask and folium python packages.
+* Analyzed COVID19 spread datasets according to geographic location and infection cases using Pandas.
+* Developed web app using Flask python packages, visualized the severity region-wise.

 ### Sources